Extwin-Synthesis/Synthesis-Assets-Explorer/README.md

 - Articulate Drive: all joints include a default Velocity Drive using acceleration‑based control (trajectory‑first) with damping and stiffness.
 You can tune parameters as required.
 - Materials: PBR materials and physics materials are assigned according to visual material types, with baseline friction, density, etc. Adjust in your use case as needed.
 - Script: some assets include script nodes to simulate more accurate physical behavior (e.g., hinge damping varying with door angle).
-- References: see papers from open‑source project we contributed [ArtVIP](https://x-humanoid-artvip.github.io)for detailed descriptions.
+- References: see papers from open‑source project we contributed [ArtVIP](https://x-humanoid-artvip.github.io) for detailed descriptions.

 2) Real‑world building models and spaces with lighting, PBR materials, and semantic data (continuously adding)
 - Sourced from real project BIM (Building Information Model) model.